-- Staff maintain individual behaviour logs (i.e. ABC charts) which are kept in individual pupil files. - Anti-bullying/prejudice related incidents are recorded separately and kept on electronic logs on the staff server. - Any physical restraints and exclusions are documented according school policy. - Behaviours linked to welfare concerns or repetitive behaviours are reported on My Concern to log patterns and to ensure the correct support is put in place. - All referrals and applications are kept in individual pupil SEND and/or safeguarding files.
+- Staff maintain individual behaviour logs (i.e. ABC charts) which are kept in individual pupil files.
+These are uploaded to My Concern and monitored by SLT (including the SENDCo) for any common antecedents/patterns or areas for support in classes and feedback shared with staff. - Anti-bullying/prejudice related incidents are recorded separately and kept on electronic logs on the staff server. - Any physical restraints and exclusions are documented according to school/LA policy. - Behaviours linked to welfare concerns or repetitive behaviours are reported on My Concern to log patterns and to ensure the correct support is put in place. - All referrals and applications are kept in individual pupil SEND and/or safeguarding files.

-They are all monitored by the Headteacher, Family Support Worker, SENDCO and governors.
+They are all monitored by the Headteacher, SLT, Family Support Worker, SENDCO and governors.